jenniferlu123/shopping-cart/README.md

 ## Google Sheet Database set up

-If you are interested in using a Google Sheet Database, please update the Google Sheet ID in the ".env" file using the unique identifier found in the URL of the document that contains the information about your store's products:
+If you are interested in using a Google Sheet Database, please update the Google Sheet ID in the ".env" file using the unique identifier found in the URL code of the document that contains the information about your store's products:

     GOOGLE_SHEET_ID = "EXAMPLE"